manju064/text-processor/README.md

 Demo:
 App url - https://customtextprocessor.azurewebsites.net
 Swagger (for Api end points) - https://customtextprocessor.azurewebsites.net/swagger/#/

+Please note app is down at the moment. (disabled)
 ##########################################################################################

 This is a single-page application(SPA), built with: